Kubrat Pulev: Pulev vs. Abell

-Career from 2014–2016
+First heavyweight title challenge

 Starting the year 2014, whilst still waiting on the world title fight with Klitschko, who was due to satisfy his WBO mandatory in April against Alex Leapai, Pulev stated he would fight again in Rostock on 5 April.
 A month later, talks resumed for a fight between Pulev and Chisora.
 A purse bid date was set for 18 March.
 The fight would also serve as a WBO eliminator for Klitschko, despite Pulev already being IBF #1 ranked.
-Pulev later confirmed that he would fight American boxer Elijah McCall (12-3, 11 KOs) on the Braehmer vs. Maccarinelli undercard.
+Pulev later confirmed that he would fight American boxer Elijah McCall (12–3, 11 KOs) on the Braehmer vs. Maccarinelli undercard.
 Elijah was known for being the son of former WBC heavyweight champion Oliver McCall.
 A day later, McCall pulled out of the fight.
 Sauerland Event stated, "after agreeing 2 fight & docs being received.
 McCall watched tape of Pulev and pulled out of undercard bout."
 American Joey Dawejko was announced as the replacement.
-A day later, Ivica Perkovic (20-23, 15 KOs) replaced Dawejko, who also withdrew from the bout.
+A day later, Ivica Perkovic (20–23, 15 KOs) replaced Dawejko, who also withdrew from the bout.
 On fight night, Pulev stopped Perkovic in three rounds.